razee-io/Razee/README.md

 ## Architecture overview

-Razee consists of two modules, RazeeDash and Kapitan, that are loosely coupled and that can be used independently.
+Razee consists of two modules, RazeeDash and RazeeDeploy, that are loosely coupled and that can be used independently.
 With RazeeDash, you can dynamically create a live inventory of your Kubernetes resources and use the powerful filter and alerting capabilities to visualize configuration information and troubleshoot issues in your deployment process more quickly.
-Kapitan components are designed to simplify multi-cluster deployments by templatizing Kubernetes resources, grouping resources and clusters, and defining rules for these groupings so that you can create a flexible configuration that is enforced across clusters, environments, and clouds.
+RazeeDeploy components are designed to simplify multi-cluster deployments by templatizing Kubernetes resources, grouping resources and clusters, and defining rules for these groupings so that you can create a flexible configuration that is enforced across clusters, environments, and clouds.

 Take a look at the Razee architecture to see how Razee components interact, and how you can visualize and control your deployment process.